-A student in grades 9-12, or in a lower grade when a student is enrolled in a high school credit-bearing course, will earn credit for a course only if the final grade is 70 or above.
-For a two-semester (1 credit) course, the student's grades from both semesters will be averaged and credit will be awarded if the combined average is 70 or above.
-Should the student's combined average be less than 70, the student will be required to retake the semester in which he or she failed.
+A student at any grade level enrolled in a high school course will earn credit for the course only if the final grade is 70 or above.
+For a two-part (two-semester, 1-credit course), the student's grades from both halves (semesters) will be averaged and credit will be awarded if the combined average is 70 or above.
+If the student's combined average is less than 70, the student will be awarded credit only for the half (semester) with the passing grade.